 About a month ago, Nick Bastock from the good2great programme recommended Carlos contact me.
 Escudero Auto desperately needed a new website - it’s a 3D printing business, industrial additive manufacturing, rapid prototyping, custom automotive parts.
-Their one.com site was aging badly and needed replacing with something more modern.
+Their tired one.com site was aging badly and needed replacing with something modern.

-Here’s the thing.
 That model made sense ten years ago when dynamic database-driven websites were the only option.
 It doesn’t make sense anymore.

 That’s not promotional pricing.
 Not mates rates.
-Just what enterprise infrastructure actually costs when you understand what’s possible with AI assisted coding and development tools in late 2025.
+Just what enterprise infrastructure actually costs when you understand what’s possible with AI-assisted coding and development tools in late 2025.

 In This Issue